 - Confidence (to challenge)

-- Credibility (to present rationale for decision making)
+- Credibility (to the present rationale for decision making)

 - Critique (to assess impact)